GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

 ## Before We Start...

-It's probably best that you install Minishift before we start diving into neural networking goodness.
-[Mofe Salami](https://twitter.com/Moffusa) has put together a [fantastic workshop](https://github.com/IBMDeveloperUK/minishift101/tree/master/workshop) that walks you through the installation and basic setup of Minishift.
-If you pop on over there and follow just the setup steps of the workshop, then head back here, we'll be good to crack on.
+It's probably best that you install Red Hat Code Ready Containers (CRC for short) before we start diving into neural networking goodness.
+Please have a look at [this article](https://developers.redhat.com/blog/2019/09/05/red-hat-openshift-4-on-your-laptop-introducing-red-hat-codeready-containers/) that walks you through the installation and basic setup of CRC.
+If you pop on over there and follow just the setup steps, then head back here, we'll be good to crack on.

 ## You Will Need:

 1. A GitHub account
-2. A macOS/Windows/Linux system capable of running Minishift
+2. A macOS/Windows/Linux system capable of running CRC (see prerequisites [here](https://developers.redhat.com/blog/2019/09/05/red-hat-openshift-4-on-your-laptop-introducing-red-hat-codeready-containers/))
 3. A modern web browser

 ## Recognising Handwritten Digits with Keras + the MNIST Dataset